microsoftgraph/msgraph-sdk-powershell/src/Applications/v1.0/examples/Get-MgServicePrincipal.md

 1d322ee1-7cf7-442a-b480-d6d4bbe6ec54 App Protection                    c6e44401-4d0a-4542-ab22-ecd4c90d28d7 AzureADMultipleOrgs Microsoft Services
 ```

 This example filters service principals whose display name starts with 'a' and continues to return  the top 5. $spCount variable contains the count of the objects in the result before the *Top* filter.
-Advanced query requires the ConsistencyLevel parameter set to `eventual` and the Count parameter in the command.
+The advanced query requires the ConsistencyLevel parameter set to `eventual` and the Count parameter in the command.
 For more information about *ConsistencyLevel* and *Count*, see [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries).

-To learn about other permissions for this resource, see the [permissions reference](/graph/permissions-reference).
+To learn about the permissions for this resource, see the [Application permissions reference](/graph/permissions-reference#applicationreadall).

-To consent to any of these permissions run `Connect-MgGraph -Scopes Permission`.
+To consent to these permissions run `Connect-MgGraph -Scopes Permission`.
 For example, `Connect-MgGraph -Scopes Application.Read.All, Application.ReadWrite.All`.

 ### Example 5: Use -Search to get service principals with display names that contain the letters 'Team' including a count of returned objects